mottam/harbor/README.md

   -v, --version                 Show version.
   --config <name>               Path to config file.
 By default, Harbor looks up for 'harbor.yml' in the current directory, or in the project path (when --project-path is passed).
   --project-path <path>         Project source files path.
-  --list-variables              Parses harbor.yml and prints out every ${KEY} found.
+  --list-variables              Parses Harbor config file, prints out every ${KEY} found and exits, without building anything.
   -e KEY=VALUE                  Replaces every ${KEY} in harbor.yml with VALUE --debug                       Dry-run and print command executions.
   --no-download                 Prevents downloading files from S3.